About Compassion Crossing

 As Your Healthcare Journey Project Manager, I:

-• Coordinate care between multiple doctors and specialists who may not communicate with each other.
+• Coordinate care across multiple doctors and specialists who may not communicate with one another.

 • Attend medical appointments and hospital procedures with you to ensure all steps are completed properly.